SamMCast/SortandSearch/README.md

 -u specifies uniform distrubution.
 This means you want to the number list to be uniformly distrubuted according to the min and max range inclusive you specified.

 -r minval,maxval The -r followed by min and max ranges separated by a comma specifies the range of values you want in your list.
+The min value and max values must be positive numbers.

 -s specifies the type of sorting algorithm you wish to use and in this case selection sort.

 -m specifies the type of sorting algorithm you wish to use and in this case merge sort.

 -q specifies the type of sorting algorithm you wish to use and in this case quick sort.
+Yet to be implemented